Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     Qs.append(Q)
 ```

 1. We create a copy of our original DataFrame.
-In Line 2, we shift the AoAs by blade 0's mean AoA value as calculated in the previous section.
+In Line 2, we shift the AoAs by blade 1's mean AoA value as calculated in the previous section.
-2. We've highlighted Line 3 because it is so important.
-Our artificially constructed `df_prox_1_shifted` DataFrame from Line 2 will contain some `AoA` values are negative.
-The code that transforms ToAs to AoAs, `transform_ToAs_to_AoAs`, will always produce positive AoAs.
-These values will therefore appear *at the end of the next revolution*.
+2. We've highlighted Line 3 because it is important.
+Our artificially constructed `df_prox_1_shifted` DataFrame from Line 2 will contain some `AoA` values that are negative.

+    In practice our BTT system will always produce positive AoAs.
+These artificially shifted values should therefore appear *at the end of the next revolution*.
 To simulate this effect, we wrap the AoAs to the range $[0, 2 \pi]$ in Line 3.

 3. From Line 5 onward, we repeat the same process as before to find the optimal bin edges.
 The only difference is we use the `df_prox_1_shifted` DataFrame instead of the `df_prox_1` DataFrame.

 We print the optimal $Q$ value below.